-Decisions are taken by a sub-group of the Licensing Committee or the Executive Director of Corporate Resources in consultation with the Head of Legal Services.
+Decisions are taken by a sub-group of the Licensing Committee or the Executive Director of Finance and Corporate Resources in consultation with the Head of Administration and Legal Services.

 For more information see the Review of Marches and Parades in Scotland: Report of the Working Group.